Package Assisting Small Exporters (PASE) – Project GrantsOverview

 - The balance of funding would be used for projects that would directly benefit small exporters – PASE grants.

 The projects component of PASE has approximately $10 million available.
 Approximately $2 million is available to meet the program objectives.
 This funding will be distributed through Round 2 and, if any issues emerge or other priorities arise, the Minister for Agriculture and Water Resources may use his discretion to consider other projects accordingly.

 Funding under Round 2 will be available across all industries in scope.
 Projects must be delivered between 2016-17 and 2017-18.

-As announced in the 2018-19 Federal Budget, the government will provide $0.4 million over five years from 2017-18 to extend the Package Assisting Small Exporters program.
-The funding will be used to continue to provide grants to small exporters to support access to international markets.
+As announced in the 2019-20 Federal Budget, the Government will provide $6.1 million over four years from 2019-20 to extend the Package Assisting Small Exporters program to continue to support small exporters to overcome barriers to their participation in the export sector.